-Each safe FSM was evaluated by placing the Ant at grid location (0,0) and executing the encoded control strategy.
-The number of food pellets the Ant consumed within 200 time steps was recorded and this became the fitness value of the FSM.
+Each safe FSM was evaluated by placing the ant at grid location (0,0) and executing the encoded control strategy.
+The number of food pellets the ant consumed within 200 time steps was recorded and this became the fitness value of the FSM.
 The simulation was written in C++ and run on a SPARC ULTRA-10 workstation.
-Each run took less than 20 seconds to complete.
-Figure 6 shows the results of a typical run.
+Each run took less than 20 s to complete.
+Fig. 6 shows the results of a typical run.
 Notice that the fitness monotonically increases.
-(See Appendix for the state table describing this FSM.)
+(See Tables I-III for the state table describing this FSM.)